-Atypical myopathy (also known as seasonal pasture myopathy and sycamore myopathy or poisoning) is an often fatal illness, usually found in grazing horses — mostly in the autumn and spring.
+Atypical myopathy in horses (also known as seasonal pasture myopathy and sycamore myopathy or sycamore poisoning) is an often fatal illness, usually found in grazing equines — mostly in the autumn and spring.
 This has been more widely recognised in recent years as more information about the disease has become available.

 Atypical myopathy has a fatality rate of around 70% so should always be considered a veterinary emergency if it is suspected.